 Topics Map > Policies

-Credit by Departmental Exam
+Policy - Credit by Departmental Exam

-Offering students the opportunity to earn credit by examination has several benefits for both students and the University.
+Offering students the opportunity to earn credit by exam has several benefits for both students and the University.
 Students will have a low-cost option for earning credit for skills and knowledge they already possess.
 They will have the opportunity to quickly move on to more challenging and enriching courses.
 The University will benefit by freeing up seats in courses that are in demand and by supporting timely progress to degree.

-This policy does not cover transfer credit, UW System placement exams, Advanced Placement (AP), International Baccalaureate (IB), College Level Examination Program (CLEP), retroactive credits or departmental placement examinations.
+This policy does not address transfer credit, UW System placement exams, Advanced Placement (AP), International Baccalaureate (IB), College Level Examination Program (CLEP), retroactive credits or departmental placement examinations.
 These mechanisms for awarding credit are covered in well established, existing policy.

 For the purposes of this policy the word “exam” or “examination” will be cover all potential methods of evaluation of student learning.

 Eligibility and Limitations